 There are variations between soup plates for formal meals and casual meals.
 The soup plate is usually smaller in height for formal dinners; in this case, it is a 9- to 10-inch-wide, shallow bowl with one-inch rims.

-This shallow bowl is normally served with an underplate.
+This shallow bowl is usually served with an underplate.
 Usually, the only types used during formal dinner services are these shallow types.

 Soup bowls without rims or saucer-like coupe bowls can be used during informal meals.